Make an awesome 3D anaglyph website using CSS text-shadow

 If you are using a compatible browser, you can try that effect out using the links below:

-If you don't have a compatible browser, here's a screengrab showing the Social Networking book link selected and apparently in front of the others:
+If you don't have a compatible browser, here's a screengrab showing the Social Networking book link selected and apparently in front of the others (obsolete links have been removed above but not in the screengrab below):

 Here's some example page content showing it in action.
 It only works if you have a compatible browser, which generally means a recent browser version that isn't Internet Explorer...